Chart Color Schemes

 Population growth drivers in Hilton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the population of the Hilton (WA) statistical area (Lv2) is estimated at around 4,696.
-This reflects an increase of 373 people since the 2021 Census, which reported a population of 4,323.
-The change is inferred from AreaSearch's estimate of 4,661 residents following examination of ABS' latest ERP data release (June 2024), along with an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,730 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Hilton's 8.6% growth since census positions it within 1.1 percentage points of the national average (9.7%).
-Population growth was primarily driven by overseas migration contributing approximately 75.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+As per AreaSearch's analysis using ABS population updates and validated new addresses, the population of the suburb of Hilton (WA) was estimated at approximately 4,696 as of February 2026.
+This figure represents an increase of 373 people since the 2021 Census, which reported a population of 4,323.
+The estimated resident population of 4,661, derived from AreaSearch's examination of ABS's latest ERP data release in June 2024 and additional validated new addresses post-Census, indicates an 8.6% growth since the Census date.
+This places Hilton's population density at approximately 2,730 persons per square kilometer, positioning it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 8.6% population growth since the Census is within 1.3 percentage points of the national average (9.9%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Demographic trends project an above median population growth for statistical areas across the nation.
-The Hilton (WA) (SA2) is expected to increase by 677 persons to 2041, reflecting a gain of 15.3% in total over the 17 years.
+AreaSearch's projections for Hilton are based on ABS/Geoscience Australia data released in 2024, using 2022 as the base year.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch utilises ABS Greater Capital Region projections released in 2023, based on 2022 data.
+According to these projections, an above median population growth is expected nationally, with Hilton projected to increase by 675 persons to 2041, reflecting a total gain of 15.2% over the 17-year period.

 Frequently Asked Questions - Population